TheGarmr/MonobankExporter/README.md

 # Logs
   * logs are shown at the console and written to file `/var/log/monobank-exporter.log`
   * currently image is not able to create the log file by himself. you need to create a log file by yourself. if anyone knows how to fix this - I will be open to communication
+  * Serilog is used as a logger.
+Settings are defined in the `/etc/monobank-exporter/appsettings.json` file.
+    You  can override this settings.
+Documentation can be found here: [Serilog.Settings.Configuration](https://github.com/serilog/serilog-settings-configuration)

 # Examples<br/>